supratim94336/DataEngineeringCapstoneProject/README.md

 This data comes from the US National Tourism and Trade Office.
 [This](https://travel.trade.gov/research/reports/i94/historical/2016.html)
 is where the data comes from.
-There's a sample file so you can take a look at the data in csv format before reading it all in.
+There's a sample file so you can take a look at the data in csv format before sreading it all in.
 The report contains international visitor arrival statistics by world regions and selected countries (including top 20), type of visa, mode of transportation, age groups, states visited (first intended address only), and the top